 And then Indy explains his PLAN to find the Ark: his old mentor, Abner Ravenwood, was an expert on the Ark and had an ancient Egyptian medallion on which was inscribed the instructions for using the medallion to find the hidden location of the Ark.

 So after hearing the plan, we understand the entire overall ACTION of the story:

 Indy is going to find Abner (his mentor) to get the medallion, then use the medallion to find the Ark— before Hitler’s minions can get it.

 And even though there are lots of twists along the way (the first being that Abner is dead!), that’s really it: the basic action of the story.

-Generally, PLAN and CENTRAL STORY ACTION are really the same thing – the Central Action of the story is carrying out the specific Plan.
-And the CENTRAL QUESTION of the story can be generally stated as – “Will the Plan succeed?”
+Generally, PLAN and STORY ACTION are really the same thing – the Main Action of the story is carrying out the specific Plan.
+And the CENTRAL STORY QUESTION can be generally stated as – “Will the Plan to ——— succeed?”

 Again, the PLAN, CENTRAL QUESTION and CENTRAL STORY ACTION are almost always set up – and spelled out – by the end of the first act, although the specifics of the Plan may be spelled out right after the Act I Climax at the very beginning of Act II.

 Can it be later?
 Well, anything’s possible, but the sooner a reader or audience understands the overall thrust of the story action, the sooner they can relax and let the story take them where it’s going to go.
 So much of storytelling is about you, the author, reassuring your reader or audience that you know what you’re doing, so they can sit back and let you drive.